-Chris Gibbs is Barnaby Gibbs, a Victorian would-be
+Chris Gibbs is Barnaby Gibbs, a Victorian

-with the mysterious Antoine Feval - a private detective
+of his friendship with the mysterious Antoine Feval

-who bears a curious resemblance to a certain cat burglar...
+- a private detective who bears a curious resemblance

-Gibbs' performance as the witless and self-deprecating
+to a certain cat burglar...
+Gibbs' performance as the

-limitations") is near flawless.
-His martini-dry
+near flawless.
+His martini-dry wit is characteristically

-wit is characteristically sharp, in both script and
+sharp, in both script and performance, and his comic

-performance, and his comic timing is beautiful.
-A solid
+timing is beautiful.
+A solid recommendation for anyone

-recommendation for anyone looking for light laughs at
+looking for light laughs at the Fringe, but show up

-the Fringe, but show up early - Gibbs handily sold out
+early - Gibbs handily sold out his Saturday performance

-his Saturday performance in the undersized Venue 11.
+in the undersized Venue 11.

 (4 STARS)